-Shalu Lakhang is the central hall of the monastery with Other buildings of the monastery surrounded it.
+Shalu Lakhang is the central hall of the monastery with other buildings of the monastery surrounding it.
 On the ground floor, the Tschomchen (also a hall) enshrines Sakyamuni and his disciples.
-Sakyamuni was one of the Buddhas.
 The chapels flanking the Tschomchen house Tanjur and Kanjur, two very important sutras of Tibetan Buddhism.
 Chapels in the roof floor are of typical Chinese blue tile design.
 The chapels enshrine Sakyamuni, Shalu Monastery's own Buton, and the Arhats.
 Arhats are those who have attained enlightenment, but whose rank and power is lower than that of a Buddha.
 Massive, delicately painted murals cover the walls of the monastery.
-Most of the murals depict stories from the life of the Buddha.
-The murals badly need restoration to preserve and protect them.

 Shalu Monastery has four religious treasures.
 One is a sutra board, which is 700 years old and impossible to be reassembled if it is ever broken apart.
 A passage of sutra is printed on the board and is believed to bring good luck.
 The second treasure is a brass urn.
 It contains holy water that can cleanse away the 108 filths of human existence.
 The urn is usually sealed and covered with red cloth.
 The water is changed every 12 years.
 The third treasure is a stone basin that was once Chetsun Sherab Jungnay's washbasin.
 The fourth treasure is a stone tablet on which the mantra 'om mani Padme Hum' is written and four dagobas are carved.
 It was discovered during the original construction of the monastery.